Peru ouster throws nation’s anti-corruption drive into doubt

-LIMA, Peru (AP) — When Peru’s legislature booted President Martín Vizcarra from office this week, they may have done more than just oust a popular leader — they likely put the country’s best chance at making a dent on endemic corruption on hold.
+LIMA, Peru (AP) — When Peru’s legislature voted President Martín Vizcarra from office this week, they may have done more than just oust a popular leader — they likely put the country’s best chance at making a dent on endemic corruption on hold.

 The chief of state had emerged as the country’s most vocal proponent in pushing through measures to end decades of dirty politics.
 Vizcarra dissolved Congress last year after lawmakers repeatedly stonewalled efforts to curb graft and reform the judiciary.
 More recently, he tried to get rid of their right to parliamentary immunity.